Siegfried Lemke

 Siegfried "Wumm" Lemke (7 April 1921 – 18 December 1995) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
 The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
 During his career he was credited with between 70 and 96 aerial victories.

 Biography

-Lemke was born on 7 April 1921 in Schivelbein, Farther Pomerania (today Świdwin, Poland).

-In the autumn of 1942, Unteroffizier Lemke was posted to the 1.
-Staffel (1st squadron) of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing), based on the French coast.
-His was to remain with JG 2 throughout the rest of the war.
-His first victory came on 12 March 1943 when he downed an RAF Spitfire fighter near Fécamp.
-He was promoted to Staffelführer of his squadron on 12 September 1943.